Nevedomskiy/mesto/README.md

       b) Cancel the merging of branches;
       c) Ideal commit;
       d) Hide uncommitted changes.
+   During Sprint 5, the following methods were studied and applied:
+   -Creating, adding and removing elements in the DOM:
+      a) Creating elements: createElement and createTextNode;
+      b) Adding elements to the page.
+The append, prepend, before, after, and replaceWith methods;
+      c) Removing and moving elements.
+The remove and closest methods;
+      d) Cloning elements. cloneNode method;
+      e) template elements;
+      f) The event object. addEventListener method - event object, target property;
+      g) Relationships in the DOM: parentElement, children, firstElementChild and lastElementChild, previousElementSibling and nextElementSibling properties.
+   -Arrays:
+      a) Combining and converting to a string. concate method. join method.
+      b) Adding and removing the last element: method push, pop;
+      c) Adding and removing the first element: method shift, unshift;
+      d) Managing elements at any positions: slice, splice method.
+      e) Collections in the DOM.
+Array.from method;
+      f) Iterating over an array. forEach and map methods;
+      g) Callback functions and their 3 arguments;
+      h) Selection of array elements: filter, some, every, find method;
+      u) Array flattening. reduce method. sort method
+      v) Optional: imperative and declarative programming;
+   -Git:
+      a) Merge tools;
+      b) SSH repetition;

-As a result of the implementation of WP4, an adaptive site was made from the FIGMA layout, which was subsequently launched on GITHAB and made available to the public using Diploy -
+As a result of the implementation of PW4 and PW5, an adaptive site was made from the FIGMA layouts, which was subsequently launched on GITHAB and made available to the public with the help of Diploy -
 [Website link] - (https://nevedomskiy.github.io/mesto/)

 3. Links to export resources for site layout